Cornerback24/Python-Midi-Analysis/README.md

 (This isn't meant to create or manipulate midi files; it is just to get data from them.)

 At this point, this script should be able to take a format one midi file that has one channel per track, and create Notes with start and stop times.

-To do this, create a MidiData (ex midiData = MidiData("testMidiFile.mid")).
+Start by creating a MidiData object with the path to the midi file (ex midiData = MidiData("testMidiFile.mid")).
+This will parse the midi file and populate the MidiData object.
-All the data should be initialized by the constructor.
+By default, when note names are printed, middle c (pitch 60) will be C4.
+This can be changed to either C3 or C5 by passing it to the MidiData (ex midiData = MidiData("testMidiFile.mid", "C3"))
 The number of tracks created can be checked by calling midiData.getNumTracks().

+The MidiData contains TrackData objects for each track in the midi file.
 A TrackData can be retrieved by calling midiData.getTrack(index).
-If trackData = midiData.getTrack(index) then trackData.notes is a list containing the notes for that track, sorted by start time.
+TrackData objects have a list of notes in their notes field (ex trackData.notes) sorted by start time.
 Each Note has a startTime and endTime field, defined in milliseconds (as well as a length() function that returns the length in milliseconds).
 Each Note also has a pitch field in the range 0 - 127.  trackData.name contains the name of the track, which may be the name of the instrument on that track.
 trackData.events contains the midi events in the track, and each event has a startTime field in milliseconds.
 Midi events are defined in